oracle/weblogic-remote-console/hugo/2.0/content/userguide/projects.md

 title: Projects
 date: 2021-09-01
 draft: false
-description: How to connect to a WebLogic domain or deploy tooling model.
+description: How to connect to a WebLogic Server domain or deploy tooling model.
 weight: 1
 ---